-(1) A reduced rate shall be paid when delivering natural gas and LPG from registered undertakings to industry and mining.

-(2) This reduced rate also applies to gas used by the company itself within parts of the company that are registered in the following business groups (business codes) according to the Standard for Business Groups (SN2007):

-- a) Business sub-groups within Business Main Area B Mining and Extraction (businesses 05 to 09), - b) Business sub-groups within Business Main Area C Industry (businesses 10 to 33), - c) Business sub-group 38.320 Sorting and processing waste for material recycling.

-(3) A change in the conditions for registration come into force from the date the change occurs.

-(4) The reduced rate only encompasses gas to be used in connection with industrial production or mining operations.
+- (1) A reduced rate shall be paid when delivering natural gas and LPG from registered undertakings to industry and mining. - (2) This reduced rate applies to gas used by the company itself within parts of the company that are registered in the following business groups (business codes) according to the Standard for Business Groups (SN2007): - a) Business sub-groups within Business Main Area B Mining and Extraction (businesses 05 to 09), - b) Business sub-groups within Business Main Area C Industry (businesses 10 to 33), - c) Business sub-group 38.320 Sorting and processing waste for material recycling. - (3) A change in the conditions for registration come into force from the date the change occurs. - (4) The reduced rate only encompasses gas to be used in connection with industrial production or mining operations.
 Gas delivered for use in buildings where the surface area used for production amounts to 20 percent or more may be delivered at a reduced rate in its entirety.
 If the surface area used for production is less than 20 percent, the delivery of gas shall be paid in its entirety at full price.
 Office premises, stores, hardware storage etc. is not considered production area.
 Gas used for or as motor vehicle fuel is not encompassed by a reduced rate.

-(5) Registered undertakings may deliver gas at reduced rates after having received confirmation that the user is registered in an entitled business sub-group (business code) in the Central Coordinating Register for Legal Entities, as well as a declaration from the user stating the amount of gas to be used in connection with industrial production or mining operations.
-The user may provide a general declaration of this for the entire year.
+- (5) Registered undertakings may deliver gas at reduced rates after having received confirmation that the user is registered in an entitled business sub-group (business code) in the Central Coordinating Register for Legal Entities.
+The user must also state the amount of gas to be used in connection with industrial production or mining operations.
 The user must be able to substantiate and justify this use.
+The user may provide a general declaration for the entire year.
 The undertaking that presents the declaration is responsible for ensuring the information on the declaration is correct and complete.
-The registered undertaking must keep such declarations in its archives for a period of ten years.

-0 Added by the regulation of 24 August 2010 no. 1212 (coming into force on 1 September 2010).
+The registered undertaking must keep such declarations in its archives for a period of ten years. - (6) Non-registered undertakings that are billed at full tax rate by their provider may monthly claim the difference between full and reduced rate credited under the provisions of Section 3-6-12. - 0 Added by the regulation of 24 August 2010 no. 1212 (coming into force on 1 September 2010).
+Ammended by the regulation of 28 November 2013 no. 1371 (coming into force on 1 January 2014).